 15. Participative Leadership

 Participative leadership is including team members in decision-making, and seeking input and feedback to foster collaboration and a sense of ownership.
 Participative leadership is linked to higher job satisfaction and organizational commitment.
-A study by Wang, Hou, & Li (2023) found that participative leadership boosts psychological well-being, enhances commitment, and builds trust in leaders.
+A study by Wang, Hou, & Li in 2023 found that participative leadership boosts psychological well-being, enhances commitment, and builds trust in leaders.
 However, participative leadership slows decision-making and is effective in crises.

 Participative leadership excels in creative industries, where input from diverse stakeholders is vital.
 For example, in advertising agencies, participative leadership helps leverage team creativity, resulting in innovative campaigns.